iclc/iclc-templates/2025/README.md

 To convert Markdown files to PDF You need [**Pandoc**](http://pandoc.org) and a LaTeX distribution installed.

-**Note: The templates have been updated to work with very recent versions of Pandoc.
+**Note: The `papers` template has been updated to work with very recent versions of Pandoc.
 It has been successfully tested with versions 3.1.8 and 3.3.
 If you still run into issues, please contact us via [iclc@toplap.cat](mailto:iclc@toplap.cat).**

 In addition: